La Silla Science Operations

 Visiting astronomer coming to La Silla

 - The presence of the Visiting Astronomer at LA SILLA before the start of the observations depends on the transportation schedule.
-As of Period 84 (October 01, 2009) ground transportation between the observatory and the airport in La Serena and vice versa will be available on Mondays, Wednesdays and Fridays only.
+As of Period 84 (October 01, 2009) ground transportation between the observatory and the airport in La Serena and vice versa will be available from Mondays to Fridays only.
 In general, the Visiting Astronomer will arrive 1 to 2 days before the start of observations, and may leave the site up to 1 to 2 days after the observations.

 - Before your observation run: you should familiarise yourself with the technical documentation (see below), and with P2PP.
 This Visitor Information page contains the info you will need.
 From that page, you will also find informations on the Data Reduction Facilities and e-mail at your disposal.

 - a backup program in case of poor seeing, thin clouds or strong winds (usually implying targets with Dec <-25 deg),

 - the list of additional objects you want to observe in addition to your approved targets

 NEW - Jul.2007 - requests have to be sent using the webform included in the updated procedure

 - Arriving on La Silla, you should also check out the practical information you should find in your room (or on this web page)